andreikop/python-ws-discovery/docs/semantics.rst

    Resolve match
       When a service matches a Resolve message, it *must* respond with a unicast Resolve Match message.

    Bye
-      A service *should* send a one-way multicast :doc:`Bye <actions/bye>` message when preparing to leave a network.
+      A service *should* send a one-way multicast Bye message when preparing to leave a network.